-Watermelon is one of the hottest fruits of the summer, and for good reason.
-Not only is the red-hued fruit tasty, pretty, and easily found, but it really can help you get a flat stomach!
+There's no fruit more synonymous with summer than watermelon.
+Not only is the red-hued fruit tasty, beautiful, and widely available, but because it is comprised of 90% water, it's a fantastic option if you're trying to lose weight, because it's a sweet and satisfying treat that also keeps you feeling fuller, longer compared to many other snacks.
 In fact, research from the University of Kentucky suggests that eating watermelon improves lipid profiles and lowers fat accumulation, thanks to the fruit's high concentration of anthocyanin, a compound that calms the action of fat-storage genes and gives watermelon its signature hue.
-It gets better: Watermelon can also help reduce the level of muscle soreness after a tough workout.
+It gets better: Watermelon may also help reduce the level of muscle soreness after a tough workout.

-Whether you're trying to lose weight, looking for the perfect post-workout watermelon snack idea, or you just want a delicious watermelon recipe for the Fourth of July, we've got you covered.
-Make the most of the watermelon season by loading up on these healthy watermelon recipes.
-You'll be shocked how versatile this fruit is!
+Whether you're trying to lose weight, looking for the perfect post-workout snack, or just want a more inventive way to incorporate watermelon into your July 4th BBQ, we've got you covered.
+Make the most of watermelon season by loading up on these healthy watermelon-based recipes.
+You'll be shocked to learn how versatile this fruit is!

 Watermelon Margaritas